Hutlaw/Hutlaw/README.md

-# About HutlaW
+# About Hutlaw

 <img src="https://hutlaw.github.io/images/pfp.png" alt="Profile Picture" style="width: 150px; height: 150px; border-radius: 50%;">

 ## Introduction
 Hello, I'm Hutlaw.
-I'm a game developer and 3D modeler.
+While I started as a game developer and 3D modeler, I've recently been exploring new creative paths in software and site development.
+It's been an exciting shift, and I'm eager to see where this journey takes me.

 ## Pronouns
 He/Him